DMD1070/DMD1070.github.io/lessons/7-web-typography.md

 Open each letter photo in Photoshop.
 Set your crop to 100 x 100 and crop the letters.
 Once cropped bring the letter into the large Photoshop document.

 Use the white space in the bottom right corner to type set your name.
 When you are finished.
-Save the image for the web as a jpg file: *File > Save for Web and Devices > Preset: JPEG, Quality: High* and post the image to your class blog.
+Save the image for the web as a jpg file: *File > Save for Web and Devices > Preset: JPEG, Quality: High* and post the #typography Slack channel.

-## Activity Type Setting an Article

-Together let's type set Tim Berners-Lee's [The World Wide Web: A very short personal history](http://www.w3.org/People/Berners-Lee/ShortHistory.html)

 ## Sizing Type